Russell Wilson shares responsibility for defensive letdowns - NewsBreak

 49ers lose star WR Deebo Samuel to left ankle injury

 SANTA CLARA, Calif.
-(AP) — San Francisco 49ers receiver Deebo Samuel was taken off the field on a cart after injuring his left ankle on a running play.
-Samuel's leg buckled as he fumbled the ball on a carry late in the second quarter of San Francisco's 35-7 win against the Tampa Bay Buccaneers on Sunday.
+(AP) — San Francisco 49ers receiver Deebo Samuel has been taken off the field on a cart after injuring his left ankle on a running play.
+Samuel's leg buckled as he fumbled the ball on a carry late in the second quarter of San Francisco's game against the Tampa Bay Buccaneers on Sunday.

 Giants looking more like recent teams that missed playoffs